 Normally the only header field whose value an ABC user might want to change is the Q: field, which controls the playback tempo.
 Reducing the existing number will slow down the playback - good when you're just learning a tune - and increasing it will speed the playback up.

-The existing Q: field settings are 360 for reels, 320 for jigs, slip jigs, and hornpipes, 250/270 for polkas, 350/360 for slides.
+My default Q: field settings are 180 for reels, 160 for jigs and slip jigs, 150 for hornpipes, 120 for polkas, and 160 for slides.
 I consider these moderate learning speeds but you might prefer your polkas faster and reels slower, etc etc, in which case you can adjust the Q: field to your taste.

 Altering the notation

 Disclaimer: I don't recommend futzing around with this without some knowledge of how to write an ABC file.